 Difference between Twitter impressions and reach

 It has been remarked in the beginning of this post but it is important to bare this in mind.
 These two concepts always go together but they stand for different things.
-Whereas impressions stand for number of times, the reach stands for number of people.
+Whereas impressions stand for a number of times, the reach stands for a number of people.
 So, it is common that impressions are higher than the reach.
 Why is it so?
 Because many users post more than one tweet with the analyzed hashtag.
 By doing so, they increase their impressions as the exposure is higher.
 But the reach remains the same as they have the same number of followers.
 In line with this, the reach will slightly change if an account has gained followers in the time between tweets posting.

 Getting the best Tweetreach with the Twitter Advanced search

 The Twitter advanced search is one of our favorite features on Twitter.
 It allows you to search for “antique” tweets or to filter hashtags by date, type and more.
 For example, to search the most retweeted tweet of a campaign.
 Once we use the advanced search, our reports will be more accurate and the Twitter reach of them all will be more exact.
 If we want to measure, for example, all the tweets that mentioned one specific account because it had a crisis one day, using the advanced search operators we can get the tweets and the tweetreach only of the day of the crisis, being able to take action with more accurate data.

 Now that you know everything about Twitter reach, it is your time to try it yourself.
 No matter if you want to analyze top Twitter accounts or just get Twitter sentiment analytics.
 With Tweet Binder you can create a report for FREE for the last 7 days.
 One of the metrics included in this free report is the tweetreach.
 So, go for it and get your Twitter stats.

 Table of Contents